centminmod/centminmod-abuseipdb-reporter/readme.md

    - `sys`, `argparse`: Built-in modules for handling command-line arguments, enabling users to provide input and options to the script.
    - `socket`, `re`, `subprocess`: Built-in modules for processing and extracting information from log data. `socket` is used for network-related operations, `re` for regular expressions and pattern matching, and `subprocess` for running external commands.
    - `configparser`, `os`, `atexit`: Built-in modules for reading and writing configuration files and handling file paths. `configparser` simplifies reading and writing INI-style configuration files, `os` provides a cross-platform interface for file and directory operations, and `atexit` allows the script to register cleanup functions that will be executed when the script exits.
+   - `time`: A built-in module for handling various time-related tasks, such as pausing the script execution and measuring elapsed time.
+   - `urllib.parse.quote`: A function from the `urllib.parse` module, which is used for URL encoding.

 2. **Set global variables**: The script sets global variables that control its behavior and store important information.
 These variables include:
    - `API key`: The API key required to authenticate with the AbuseIPDB API, ensuring authorized access to the service.